coveo/source.coveo.com/_posts/2018-05-14-building-the-elastic-demo-part2.md

 <!-- more -->

 ## Building the UI
 Out of the box, Coveo offers the [Coveo Javascript Framework](https://docs.coveo.com/en/375) for building the UI.
-It offers a ton of components which you can simply drag and drop using an [Interface Editor](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=230).
+It offers a ton of components which you can simply drag and drop using an [Interface Editor](https://www.coveo.com/go?dest=cloudhelp&lcid=9&context=230).
 Using the editor you can quickly design the basic layout of your UI, create search interfaces, add facets, and you are ready to go for a basic search experience.
 Since we wanted to have very specific result templates, completely tailored to the search audience, we needed some additional configuration directly into the HTML/JS files.

 ### Result templates
 For almost all the content types we had indexed we wanted to have more dedicated [result templates](https://docs.coveo.com/en/413), than offered out of the box.
 The Movie result template is probably the most complicated one.
 It uses a couple of custom controls and custom formatting.
-Coveo offers out of the box different [result layouts](https://docs.coveo.com/en/360) (eg. list, card and table).
+Coveo offers out of the box different [result layouts](https://docs.coveo.com/en/360) (eg. list, card, and table).

 For each layout, different result templates can be configured.
 The Coveo Javascript framework will pick the first template where the condition is met.
 If none of the conditions are met and there is NO default template, then nothing is shown.